microsoft/pyright/docs/command-line.md

 # Pyright Command-Line Options

-Usage: pyright [options] [files...]
+Usage: basedpyright [options] [files...]
 (1)

-Pyright can be run as either a VS Code extension or as a node-based command-line tool.
+Pyright can be run as either a VS Code extension or as a command-line tool.
 The command-line version allows for the following options:

 | Flag                               | Description                                           |
 | :--------------------------------- | :---------------------------------------------------  |